briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

-        1. _(A)_ An officer, agent or employee of this or any other state or the United States, or a law enforcement officer, when authorized to carry or have loaded or accessible firearms in motor vehicles and acting within the scope of the officer’s, agent’s or employee’s duties;
+        1. _(A)_ An officer, agent or employee of this or any other state or the United States, or a law enforcement officer, when authorized to carry or have loaded or accessible firearms in motor vehicles and acting within the scope of the officer's, agent's or employee's duties;

         2. _(B)_ Any person who is employed in this State, who is authorized to carry or have loaded or accessible firearms in motor vehicles, and who